-On March 13, 2020, Central Hudson entered into a \$200 million, five-year revolving credit agreement with five commercial banks.
+On April 4, 2022, Central Hudson entered into a first amendment and increasing lender supplement to the March 2020 Central Hudson credit agreement with five commercial banks.
+The amendment replaces LIBOR with a benchmark replacement interest rate and increases the aggregate commitment by the lenders by \$50 million, making the aggregate amount of total commitments equal to \$250 million.
+The credit agreement as amended has a five-year term, maturing in March 2025.
 Proceeds received from the revolving credit agreement are used for working capital needs and for general corporate purposes.
 Letters of credit are available up to \$15 million from three participating banks.

 The Central Hudson credit agreement includes a covenant that its total funded debt to total capital will not exceed 0.65 to 1.00.
 The credit agreement is also subject to certain restrictions and conditions, including that there will be no event of default, and subject to certain exceptions, that Central Hudson will not sell, lien, or otherwise encumber its assets or enter into certain transactions including certain transactions with affiliates.
 Central Hudson is also required to pay a commitment fee calculated at a rate based on the applicable Standard and Poor's or Moody's rating on the average daily unused portion of the credit facility.
-At March 31, 2022, Central Hudson was in compliance with all financial debt covenants.
+At June 30, 2022, Central Hudson was in compliance with all financial debt covenants.